Wild translation surfaces and infinite genus: The main theorem, applications, and notes on generalizing

+\begin{exa}[Nested cylinders] Consider a Euclidean half-plane with a distinguished midline.
+We cut vertical slits of infinite length in the half-plane from the midline upward, starting from $\sum_{i=1}^{n} \frac{1}{i}$ for $n$ odd.
+Additionally, we cut vertical slits of infinite length from the midline downward, starting from $\sum_{i=1}^{n} \frac{1}{i}$ for $n$ even.
 Now we glue the right side of a slit to the left side of the slit which is next to the right and the left side of the slit to the right side of the slit which is next on the left (see \autoref{fig_wild_singularity_genus_0}).
-By this construction, we obtain half-infinite cylinders with smaller and smaller circumferences that are glued in a nested way.
+By this construction, we obtain half-cylinders with smaller and smaller circumferences that are glued in a nested way.

-The resulting translation surface has infinite area, genus $0$ and exactly one singularity.
-The singularity is wild as the distance between the startings points of the slits is going to zero, i.e.\ there exists no cyclic translation covering from a neighborhood of $\sigma$ to a neighborhood of $0 \in \mathbb{R}^2$.
-This singularity has exactly one rotational component which is of infinite length.
+The resulting translation surface has infinite area, genus $0$, and exactly one singularity.
+The singularity is wild as the distance between the startpoints of the slits is going to $0$, i.e.\ there exists no cyclic translation covering from a punctured neighbourhood of $\sigma$ to a once-punctured disk in $\mathbb{R}^2$.
+This singularity has exactly one rotational component which is isometric to $\mathbb{R}$.

 For every direction $\theta$, the geodesic flow $F_\theta$ is defined for almost every point for all time.
 However, recurrence only occurs in the horizontal direction.
+In this example, Poincaré recurrence is not applicable because the area is not finite.

 In particular, all saddle connections are horizontal and all of them are separating. \end{exa}